kgleason/www_kirkg_us/posts/how-to-configure-a-freebsd-jail-on-a-digital-ocean-droplet.rst

 |

-The first 3 lines define a couple of useful variables.
+The first 3 lines define a couple of useful variables -- called macros in PF parlance.
 The *nat* line instructs PF to mask outbound traffic from the jails (all of them) behind the IP address of the external interface.
 In short, all of your outbound jail traffic will come from the IP address of your droplet.

 With that in place, you can start PF: